 The discussion in this topic would be about the aerial warfare that has some capabilities or is designed to work in contested areas.

-Today, the Russian reserves of combat aircrafts and helicopters seems not satured.
+In overall terms, the Russian reserves of combat aircrafts and helicopters seems not satured.
 It seems that there is room for new units in everyone of the previous chapters.
 If there is some total decommission (from active service and from the reserve) in the following years, it will be surely because the aircraft decommissioned as concept is not useful for combat operations at the time of the decommission.

 Which is your opinion about them, do you think some of them (or maybe all) will contiue serving in the next decade?
 Which of them can remain active for longer time?

 PS: Feel free to add news refered to possible or real decommissions in the sort-term or in the mid-term.

 Last edited by eehnie on 10/09/17, 03:33 pm; edited 7 times in total